 Keywords: red algae, microbial ecology, grazers, experiment, community

 [ABSTRACT, < 250 words] Ecological communities vary in space at a variety of scales.
-In marine communities, dramatic changes in species composition can occur across a small spatial distance, resulting in communities that vary across seascapes.
-Through an experimental manipulation of seagrass (Zostera marina), we examined the processes that drive the abundance and distribution of Smithora naiadum, an epiphytic red alga, in Zostera marina meadows on the central coast of British Columbia.
-At, the shoot level, we hypothesized that Smithora could be controlled by invertebrate grazing or bacterial facilitation.
-Whereas, at the site level, we hypothesized that Smithora could be controlled by environmental factors leading to the recruitment and persistence of the epiphyte on seagrass shoots.
-We used a reciprocal transplant to investigate whether Smithora load was affected by shoot level characteristic, location (and associated environmental characteristics) or an interaction between them.
-We found that uncolonized blades were colonized when placed in a high Smithora environment, while colonized blades did not lose their existing Smithora when moved to a Smithora free environment.
+In marine communities, dramatic changes in species composition can occur across a small spatial distance.
+Through an experimental manipulation of seagrass (Zostera marina), we examined the processes that determine patterns in the abundance and distribution of Smithora naiadum, an epiphytic red alga, in Zostera marina meadows on the central coast of British Columbia.
+We hypothesized that Smithora could be controlled by invertebrate grazing or bacterial facilitation on individual eelgrass shoots, and that spatial variation in these factors could explain variation in Smithora abundance.
+We also hypothesized that Smithora abundance could be controlled by environmental factors that vary spatially, affecting the recruitment and persistence of the epiphyte on seagrass shoots.
+We used a reciprocal transplant to investigate whether Smithora to test these hypotheses.
+We found that Smithora-free eelgrass blades were colonized when placed in a high Smithora environment, while colonized blades did not lose existing Smithora when moved to a Smithora free environment.
 Using illumina sequencing of bacterial DNA isolated from surface swabs of seagrass transplants, we found a significant difference between bacterial communities on shoots with and without Smithora.
-Further, we found that shoots with Smithora had a higher invertebrate abundance, indicating that Smithora is likely not grazer controlled.
-Our results suggest that seagrass associated bacterial and invertebrate communities could be altered by the colonization of epiphytic Smithora, or could be subject to the same spatial processes as Smithora.
-This research suggests potential drivers of epiphytic community composition in seagrass meadows.
+Further, we found that shoots with Smithora had higher invertebrate grazer abundance and distinct grazer and bacterial communities.
+Our results suggest that eelgrass associated bacterial and invertebrate communities could be altered by the colonization of epiphytic Smithora, or could be subject to the same spatial processes as Smithora.
+Our study is the first reciprocal transplant in seagrass to investigate both bottom-up and top-down drivers of epiphyte abundance on seagrass blades and presents valuable insight for future investigations.

 Highlights